Greninja44/Mechakey_k48/README.md

 # MechaKey K48

-*MechaKey K48* is a custom 48-key ortholinear mechanical keyboard designed using the Arduino Pro Micro and powered by the open-source QMK Firmware.
-It’s a minimal yet powerful keyboard tailored for makers, coders, and keyboard enthusiasts who love flexibility and full programmability.
+*MechaKey K48* is a custom 48-key mechanical Keyboard based on arduino pro micro ( i used c type coz normal sucks) ,i will be using qmk firmware( An open source software) and i designed a custom case for it ( mostly gonna 3d print or make an arcylic case by myself), made for highway by greninja22
 ---

-## 🔧 Features
+## Features

 - 48-key ortholinear layout
 - Powered by Arduino Pro Micro (ATmega32u4)